 - Building research on sexual misconduct and exploitation in higher education

-Research and data on the prevalence and impact of staff-to-student misconduct in the UK is limited.
-The 1752 Group is developing research and case studies to provide data on the prevalence and impact of sexual exploitation within higher education, in order to inform the development of best practice guidelines within the sector.
+Research and data on the prevalence and impact of staff-to-student sexual misconduct in the UK is extremely limited.
+The 1752 Group is partnering with sector experts to develop quantitative and qualitative research that will help inform the development of best practice guidelines within the sector.

 - Providing consulting services for institutions

 We provide consultancy and training for institutions, students’ unions, and trades unions within higher education.
-This includes working with university management, HR and academic departments to develop best practices in dealing with disclosure and reporting of sexual misconduct and exploitation, as well as how to support students who have experienced this.
+This includes working with university management, HR and academic departments to develop best practices in dealing with disclosure and reporting of sexual misconduct, as well as how to support students who have experienced this.